brainlife/docs/docs/privacy.md

 We will post the policy changes to our website to notify you of these changes and provide you with the ability to opt out of these new uses.
 If you are concerned about how your information is used, you should check back at our website periodically.

-Visitors may prevent their information from being used for purposes other than those for which it was originally collected by:

-* sending us an email at the listed address
+Visitors may prevent their information from being used for purposes other than those for which it was originally collected by sending us an email at the listed address below.
-* brlife@iu.edu

 ## Contact Information